 What is Multiple Sclerosis?

-Multiple sclerosis, or MS, is a chronic condition that affects the central nervous system, which includes the optic nerves, brain and spinal cord.
+Multiple sclerosis, or MS, is a chronic condition that affects the central nervous system, including the optic nerves, brain and spinal cord.
 It can lead to an array of unmanageable symptoms all over the body.
-Over a million people worldwide suffer from multiple sclerosis (x).
+Over a million people worldwide have multiple sclerosis. (x)

 Some people experience mild symptoms such as tingling, numbness and blurred vision, while others encounter paralysis and impaired mobility.
-Regardless of its severity, it is important to know how one develops this condition to prevent and treat it properly (x).
+Knowing how one develops this condition is vital to prevent and treat it properly regardless of its severity. (x)

 Types of Multiple Sclerosis

-There are four major types of multiple sclerosis.
+There are four significant types of multiple sclerosis.
 In 2013, the International Advisory Committee on Clinical Trials of Multiple Sclerosis identified these types as:

 - Clinically isolated syndrome